 There are five common moisturizer mistakes that I see people make.
 Keep scrolling to see what they are and how to correct them.

-Moisturizer Mistake #2: Compensating for Drying Acne Products with Heavy Creams
+2. Compensating for Drying Blemish-Focused Products with Heavy Creams

-Moisturizer Mistake #3: Waiting More Than 60 Seconds to Apply Moisturizer After Face Washing
+3. Waiting More than 60 Seconds to Apply Moisturizer After Cleansing

 Once you’ve finished washing your face, you have a 60-second window before water starts to evaporate from your skin, causing dehydration.
 I call this the Golden Minute Rule.
 To avoid dehydration, apply your toner, serum, and moisturizer quickly after washing your face to seal in hydration.

 There are many young people who want to get a head-start on anti-aging skincare.
-That’s great, but it’s important to know that moisturizer is already anti-aging, even if it doesn’t include active ingredients like retinol.
+That’s great, but it’s important to know that moisturizers are already anti-aging, even if they don’t say so.
 By supporting your skin’s moisture barrier and protective functions, you’re already setting yourself up for healthy aging.
 What’s more, is that many of the anti-aging ingredients commonly found in moisturizers are meant for mature skin and are actually too active for young skin (which is still very metabolically active).
 This could end up doing more harm than good, so stick with a simple moisturizer that makes your skin feel healthy and moist.

-Moisturizer Mistake #5: Using a Moisturizer Just Because It Worked for Someone Else
+5. Using a Moisturizer Just Because It Worked Well for Someone Else

 Celebrity Esthetician & Skincare Expert